Mount Tyson, Queensland: Education

 Mount Tyson State School is a government primary (Prep-6) school for boys and girls at Main Street (27.5746°S 151.5694°E).
 In 2017, the school had an enrolment of 58 students with 7 teachers (4 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).
 In 2018, the school had an enrolment of 55 students with 6 teachers (4 full-time equivalent) and 7 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Mount Tyson.
-The nearest secondary schools are Pittsworth State High School in Pittsworth to the south and Oakey State High School in Oakey to the north-east.
+The nearest government secondary schools are Pittsworth State High School in Pittsworth to the south and Oakey State High School in Oakey to the north-east.

 Amenities

 Library services in Mount Tyson are provided by the Toowoomba Regional Council's mobile library service.
 The van visits Mt Tyson on the 2nd and 4th Tuesday of each month.

 Mary Immaculate Catholic Church is at 45 Main Street (27.5747°S 151.5658°E).